Published: August 09, 2017 • 10 min read

 - [ ] Vim-surround plugin for JSX

-Most of these ideas aren’t good.
-But they give me options.
+Most of these ideas aren’t good, but they give me options.

-I use GTD for taking notes in a physical notebook.
+I often use GTD for taking notes in a physical notebook.
 Whatever your method, be sure to capture every one of the great ideas you generate.
 Without a rigorous system of note-taking, I would forget a lot of ideas.

-(an idea I borrowed from Steve Klabnik; not recommended unless you’re an
+After trying PowerPoint, Keynote, and even Vim buffers navigated with ]f and [f (an idea I borrowed from Steve Klabnik; not recommended unless you’re an unflappable speaker), I discovered Deckset.

 Deckset is a feature-rich markdown slide builder, and I love it.
 If you know markdown, Deckset is fantastic.
-It lets me crank out ideas and proofs-of-concept right in my editor.
+It lets me crank out ideas and proofs-of-concept right in my text editor.
 If you feel that the hardest part of preparing a talk is putting together the visuals and notes you need to speak, then Deckset is worth trying.

 As for slide design, I follow the guidelines put forth in Speaking.io and the Chicago Ruby Meetup speaking guidelines.
 To summarize:

-If you get a chance, deliver the talk once to a real audience.
+If you get a chance, deliver the talk once to a real audience of professionals.
 For a Meetup talk, deliver it first to your coworkers or friends.
 For a conference talk, deliver it once at a Meetup, the bigger the better.
 Just give it to somebody.
 Leave time for Q & A in the practice run; the questions your audience asks can be very valuable.
 Answer them preemptively on the next run, or add a section addressing common counterarguments or edge cases.
 The result will be a stronger argument.

 If I have ever made any valuable discoveries, it has been due more to patient attention, than to any other talent. — Isaac Newton